Is Your Thyroid Causing Scalp Hair Loss?

 Scalp hair loss is a very common problem among women.
 We see several female patients with this condition each week at our clinics.
 You would be surprised how common it is; many women have learned to style their hair in a way as to hide the problem, or they wear hair extensions, or they actually wear a wig.

-The amount of hair you have on your scalp and the quality of the hair are good general indicators of your state of health.
+The amount of hair you have on your scalp and the quality of your hair are good general indicators of your state of health.
 There is always an explanation for scalp hair loss; it just requires a bit of investigation.

 I have found that just about every patient who has a thyroid problem does not obtain sufficient levels of vitamin D, iodine, selenium or zinc.
 Deficiency of these nutrients is incredibly common and that does put a person at increased risk of developing a thyroid condition.
 These nutrients are all combined in Thyroid Health capsules.